sergiud/rebuttal/README.md

 `\deletion` require a single argument. `\change` expects two arguments, where the first one denotes the changed text, and the second one the new text.

-Additionally to the provided markup commands, the packages also defines equivalent environments for annotation of multiple paragraphs:
+Additionally to the provided markup commands, the package also defines equivalent environments for annotation of multiple paragraphs:

 ```latex